top of page

 A few weeks ago, I was doing some more research on nonviolent action and, of course, sought out the father of nonviolence in our country Dr. Reverend Martin Luther King, Jr. I’m grateful for the lessons nonviolentaction365 has taught me, and grateful for The King Center.
 Dr. Bernice A. King has done a beautiful job keeping her father’s legacy and work alive through The King Center

 Included in the concepts I learned: The King Center considers poverty to be an act of violence.
-I have been thinking about this nonstop.

-Poverty is an act of violence.
+Poverty is an act of violence

 Poverty is one of Dr. King’s Triple Evils.
 The other two are Racism, and Militarism (which includes “war, imperialism, domestic violence, rape, terrorism, human trafficking, media violence, drugs, child abuse, violent crime…”)